[Refreshing Vacation Travel Diary] I left work for two weeks and went to Hokkaido

 Yuki Nomura

-He then moved to a mobile app development company, where he gained experience developing apps for feature phones and smartphones, before joining Beyond in 2013.
-He works in the Osaka office.
+Later, I moved to a mobile app development company, gaining experience in developing apps for both feature phones and smartphones, before joining Beyond in 2013.
+I

-He continues to develop smartphone apps as a hobby in his personal time.
+I continue to develop smartphone apps as a hobby in my free time.